devragj/RecordLib/Readme.md

 ## other issues

-Right now pdf-to-text parsing is done with PyPDF2.
-That seeems to be unmaintained.
-We might do the command line pdftotext binary, or maybe there's some other python library we could use?
-Maybe parse_pdf should use dependency injection to be able to swap out text-extractors.
+Right now pdf-to-text parsing is done with pdftotext.
+I think it works really well, but relying on a binary like that does limit options for how to deploy a project like this (i.e, couldn't use heroku, I think).
+It also requires writing a file temporarily to disk, which is kind of yucky.
+The best-known python pdf parser, PyPDF2, appears not be maintained anymore.